sergey-suslov/passm/README.md

 **Passm strives to make self hosted password management as easy as possible.**

 Main idea of this project is to be as easy in use as centralised password managers (e.g. lastpass) by providing syncing capabilities to user owned storages.
-Passwords and encrypting keys are stored localy but can be exported and imorted from multiple providers (e.g. Dropbox, github).
-While passwords are encrypted by user's pgp private keys, private keys themselfs are encrypted with master password when exported.
+Passwords and encryption keys are stored locally but can be exported and imported from multiple providers (e.g. Dropbox, github).
+While passwords are encrypted by user's pgp private keys, private keys themselves are encrypted with master password when exported.

 <br/>